AlwaysEditing.com

 The #1 influencers of churn are USERS

-In B2B, the "customer" isn't necessarily the top influencer of renewals or churn.
-That's because the people in the role of "purchaser" are few in number, and might not even be users of the product.
+When it comes to renewals and churn, the customer isn't necessarily the top influencer.
+That's because in B2B customers occupy the role of "purchaser", and they may be purchasing for a staff user base of hundreds or even thousands of users.
+The purchasers may not even be users themselves.
 The real power in brand loyalty and influence comes from the vast number of users those purchasers were buying for.

 Potential User Success strategies you can apply: